-Track Electives (16 hours)

-BUS 215: Business Law and the Legal Environment

-BUS 249: Principles of Management

-BUS 341: Human Resource Law and Management

-BUS 371: Non Profit Management

-BUS 449: Policy Formulation and Strategy

-ECON 222: Microeconomic Principles: Public Policy

-ECON 344: Environmental and Resource Economics

-ECON 348: Health Economics

-HIST 223: Gender and Power in US History

-HIST 314: Immigration and Multicultural Europe

-JPS 103: Community Problem Solving

-JPS 220: Community Building Fundamentals

-JPS 240: Group Dynamics and Leadership

-JPS 271: Organizational Communication and Teamwork

-JPS 310: Public Management and Organizational Theory

-JPS 323: Diversity at Work

-JPS 335: Reclaiming Democracy

-JPS 336: Understanding Oppressive Systems

-PECS 236: Conflict Transformation for Peacebuilding and Justice

-PECS 315: Human Rights

-PECS 316: Globalization and Social Justice

-PECS 355: Culture, Conflict and Negotiation

-PHIL 241: Ethics in a Digital World

-PHIL 242: Environmental Ethics

-PSCI 101: The American Political System

-PSCI 105: Comparative Politics

-PSCI 204: Public Policy and Administration

-PSCI 230: Politics of Problem Solving

-PSCI 305: Politics of Gender

-PSCI 319: Modern Environmental Problems

-PSCI 329: Wealth and Inequality in US

-PSCI 330: Global Power and Wealth

-PSCI 364: Race, Ethnicity and Politics

-PSCI 246: Politics of State and Local Government

-PSY 332: Industrial and Organizational Psychology

-REL 230: Comparative Religious Ethics

-SPST 211: Health and Wellness Promotion
+Track Electives.
+A minimum of 15 credit hours (four courses):

+BUS 215 Business Law and the Legal Environment BUS 249 Principles of Management BUS 449 Policy Formulation and Strategy ECON 222 Microeconomic Principles Public Policy ECON 344 Environmental and Resource Economics ECON 348 Health Economics HIST 314 Immigration and Multicultural Europe JPS 103 Community Problem Solving JPS 220 Community Building and Organizing JPS 240 Group Dynamics and Leadership JPS 310 Policy in Action JPS 323 Diversity at Work JPS 335 Reclaiming Democracy JPS 336 Understanding Oppressive Systems PECS 246 Mediation and Conflict Intervention PECS 315 Human Rights PECS 316 Globalization and Social Justice PECS 355 Culture, Conflict and Negotiation PHIL 241 Ethics in a Digital World PHIL 242 Environmental Ethics PSCI 101 The American Political System

+PSCI 105 Comparative Politics PSCI 204 Public Policy and Administration PSCI 230 Politics of Problem Solving PSCI 305 Politics of Gender PSCI 319 Modern Environmental Problems PSCI 329 Wealth and Inequality in US PSCI 330 Global Power and Wealth PSCI 364 Race, Ethnicity and Politics PSCI 246 Politics of State and Local Government PSY 332 Industrial and Organizational Psychology REL 230 Comparative Religious Ethics SPST 211 Health and Wellness Promotion

+Total credit hours required for B.S. degree in Public Health is a minimum of 47 credits

 PBH 100.
-Introduction to Public Health 4.
-What does "wellness" mean?
+Introduction to Public Health.
+4. What does "wellness" mean?
 How can individuals and social contexts, including law, physical environments, and policy, contribute to the prevention, detection, and control of disease?
 Students in this introductory course will explore historic and contemporary approaches to diverse public health issues.
 Upon successful completion of this course, students will understand basic public health principles, prominent frameworks in the discipline, and applications of best practices in communities.

-PBH 200: Epidemiology 4.
-Which populations tend to be healthy?
+PBH 200: Epidemiology.
+4. Which populations tend to be healthy?
 Which populations are most in need of public health support?
 How do we know?
 Students in this course will learn to apply epidemiologic methods to examine population-based health determinants and identify health disparities.
 Upon successful completion of this course, students will understand screening, disease surveillance, and outbreak investigation in the context of contemporary social issues.
 They will also learn to apply descriptive and multivariate statistical analyses to public health issues.
+Prerequisite: Successful completion of Information Literacy requirement.